yude/markov-note/README.md

-# markov-tweet
+# markov-note
-Automatically generate and tweet sentences like your daily tweets by using markov-chain.
+Automatically generate and post sentences to Misskey like your daily tweets by using markov chain.

 ## Dependencies
 - Python 3.x